 There are various aged care services available to veterans in Australia, including those with dementia.
 Other than the mainstream aged care services available to all Australians, eligible veterans are able to access DVA’s care and support programs - the Veterans Home Care and Community Nursing Programs for medical and personal care services to support clients to remain living independently.
 See Jim's story for how DVA services are currently helping Jim (who has Alzheimer's disease) to remain living at home on his own.

 For more information on the expenditure from these programs for people with dementia, see Health and aged care expenditure on dementia.

 AIHW (Australian Institute of Health and Welfare) (2022) Health of veterans, AIHW, Australian Government, accessed 17 August 2022.

-Dunt D, Doyle C, MacFarlane A, Morris P, Hunter C & Day S (2012) The Impact of War Experiences on Dementia in Veterans, Department of Veterans' Affairs, accessed 17 September 2020.
+Dunt D, Doyle C, MacFarlane A, Morris P, Hunter C and Day S (2012) The Impact of War Experiences on Dementia in Veterans, Department of Veterans' Affairs website, accessed 17 September 2020.

 Rafferty LA, Cawkill PE, Setvelink SAM, Greenberg K and Greenberg N (2018) 'Dementia, post-traumatic stress disorder and major depressive disorder: a review of the mental health risk factors for dementia in the military veteran population', Psychological Medicine, 48: 1400-1409, doi:10.1017/S0033291717001386.

 Roughead EE, Pratt NL, Kalisch Ellett LM, Ramsay EN, Barratt JD, Morris P and Killer G (2017) 'Posttraumatic stress disorder, antipsychotic use and risk of dementia in veterans', Journal of the American Geriatrics Society, 65(7): 1521-1526, doi:10.1111/jgs.14837.